oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Authorization servers SHOULD NOT allow clients to choose or influence their `client_id` value.
 See {{client-impersonating-resource-owner}} for details.

+## Client Redirection Endpoint {#redirection-endpoint}

+The client redirection endpoint (also referred to as "redirect endpoint") is the URI of the client that the authorization server redirects the user agent back to after completing its interaction with the resource owner.

+The authorization server redirects the user agent to one of the client's redirection endpoints previously established with the authorization server during the client registration process.

+The redirect URI MUST be an absolute URI as defined by
+{{RFC3986}} Section 4.3.
+The endpoint URI MAY include an "application/x-www-form-urlencoded" formatted (per Appendix B) query component ({{RFC3986}} Section 3.4), which MUST be retained when adding additional query parameters.
+The endpoint URI MUST NOT include a fragment component.

+#### Endpoint Request Confidentiality

+The redirection endpoint SHOULD require the use of TLS as described in {{tls-version}} when the requested response type is `code`, or when the redirection request will result in the transmission of sensitive credentials over an open network.
+If TLS is not available, the authorization server SHOULD warn the resource owner about the insecure endpoint prior to redirection (e.g., display a message during the authorization request).

+#### Registration Requirements

+Authorization servers MUST require clients to register their complete redirect URI (including the path component) and reject authorization requests that specify a redirect URI that doesn't exactly match one that was registered; the exception is loopback redirects, where an exact match is required except for the port URI component.

+For private-use URI scheme-based redirect URIs, authorization servers SHOULD enforce the requirement in {{private-use-uri-scheme}} that clients use schemes that are reverse domain name based.
+At a minimum, any private-use URI scheme that doesn't contain a period character (`.`) SHOULD be rejected.

+The client MAY use the `state` request parameter to achieve per-request customization if needed rather than varying the redirect URI per request.

+The authorization server MAY allow the client to register multiple redirect URIs.

+Without requiring registration of redirect URIs, attackers can use the authorization endpoint as an open redirector as described in {{open-redirectors}}.

+#### Dynamic Configuration

+If multiple redirect URIs have been registered the client MUST include a redirect URI with the authorization request using the `redirect_uri` request parameter.

+#### Invalid Endpoint

+If an authorization request fails validation due to a missing, invalid, or mismatching redirect URI, the authorization server SHOULD inform the resource owner of the error and MUST NOT automatically redirect the user agent to the invalid redirect URI.

+#### Endpoint Content

+The redirection request to the client's endpoint typically results in an HTML document response, processed by the user agent.
+If the HTML response is served directly as the result of the redirection request, any script included in the HTML document will execute with full access to the redirect URI and the credentials (e.g. authorization code) it contains.
+Additionally, the request URL containing the authorization code may be sent in the HTTP Referer header to any embedded images, stylesheets and other elements loaded in the page.

+The client SHOULD NOT include any third-party scripts (e.g., third- party analytics, social plug-ins, ad networks) in the redirection endpoint response.
+Instead, it SHOULD extract the credentials from the URI and redirect the user agent again to another endpoint without exposing the credentials (in the URI or elsewhere).
+If third-party scripts are included, the client MUST ensure that its own scripts (used to extract and remove the credentials from the URI) will execute first.

 ## Client Authentication {#client-authentication}

 Confidential and credentialed clients establish a client authentication method